Skip to content

 4. Check the header readout for the current direction (RX or TX), RMS level in dBFS, and peak level in dBFS.

 6. To open the settings drawer, double-click anywhere on the waveform display.
 Double-click again to close it.
+The drawer's open/closed state is remembered across app restarts.

 7. In the settings drawer, use the View combo box to choose a visualization: Scope, Envelope, History, or Bands.
 The default is Scope.